vijaysharm/ehyo-android/README.md

 + This project was designed around the default Android gradle project structure, and therefore makes a lot of assumptions based on the way it structures its code.
 It looks for build.gradle and settings.gradle files to determine the project structure.
 ++ Overridden source set paths in builds are not supported

-+ Templates will always add dependencies to the 'compile' configuration

 + Merging with templates
 ++ Merging is done in a very naive way.
 With XML (or any file for that matter), we simply append elements into the expected parent.
-We do not look for any existing elements that might be similar and attempt to merge them
+We do not look for any existing elements that might be similar and attempt to merge them.
+This can lead to duplicate entries in your resources.

 + Ruins the formatting of the AndroidManifest.xml